JDwastaken/ClockApp/README.md

 # ClockApp
-This is a pet project
+This is a pet project (Work in progress)